-- Golden Tickets are given by all teaching staff to students. - Used to reinforce classroom and school-wide expectations and values. - Schoolwide systems: - o Golden Tickets allow students to enter a drawing for items (K-3) - o Golden Tickets redeemed at School Store, ran by Student Leadership (4-5)
+- Golden Tickets are given by all teaching staff to students. - Used to reinforce classroom and school-wide expectations and values. - Schoolwide systems:

-- O Golden Awards Assembly acknowledge classrooms that are being Respectful, Responsible, Safe, and Kind in the Common Areas - Poster describing trait of the month in every Golden Award Area - Take a picture of classes receiving award for main hall bulletin and classroom door - Each class will sign up to present the trait of the month (posters, skits, songs, etc.) at 2 assemblies per year. - Feedback from students is gained through focus group and student council.
+- O Fun Friday: Teachers will nominate two students from their class for being Respectful, Responsible, Safe or Kind.
+Students will receive a Golden Ribbon. - o Golden Awards Assembly acknowledge classrooms that are being Respectful, Responsible, Safe, and Kind in the Common Areas - Take a picture of classes receiving award for main hall bulletin and classroom door - Each class will sign up to present the trait of the month (posters, skits, songs, etc.) at 2 assemblies per year. - Feedback from students is gained through focus group and student council.